ekwok1/omdbApp/README.md

 Here's a link just in case: https://yarnpkg.com/lang/en/docs/install/

 ## Running the App
-Please run this command in the root directory.
+Please run both of these commands in the root directory.

+Build the main.css file from main.scss
 `npm run build-css`

+Start a lite-server
 `npm start`

 ## Technologies